 While most of us say we oppose animal cruelty, not everyone lives life according to these values.
 When we eat the flesh, milk or eggs of non-human animals, wear their skin, fur or hair, or use products that were tested on other species, we subject them to barbaric violence, a life of suffering, and a horrible death.
 By living vegan, you’re contributing to the global effort to end violence inflicted upon other animals by humans.

 While more people than ever are taking small strides to protect our planet, many don’t understand the devastating impact animal exploitation has on the environment.
 By living vegan, you’re helping restore and replenish polluted oceans, rivers, forests and other habitats, as well as cleaning the air we breathe.

 The research is clear: a vegan diet is healthiest for humans.
-By living vegan, you can prevent and reverse heart disease, improve cholesterol, and lower blood pressure.
-Eating foods from plants also reduces your risk of contracting many other illnesses including cancer, osteoporosis, diabetes, kidney disease, hypertension and obesity.
+By living vegan, you can prevent heart disease, improve cholesterol, and lower blood pressure.
+Eating foods from plants also reduces your risk of contracting many other illnesses including cancer, osteoporosis, diabetes, kidney disease, and hypertension.
+And vegan food is delicious!